 Hudson River School Revival Movement Finds New Home at Wethersfield Estate and Garden

 Wethersfield Partners with Grand Central Atelier to Bring Elite Painters of the Hudson River Fellowship to Dutchess County

-The Hudson River Fellowship has become a coveted prize awarded annually to the top 15 classically trained, aspiring landscape painters who are invited to convene for a three week, collaborative fellowship in various stunning locations in the Northeastern United States.
-A large contingent of participants in the past have been selected from Florence, Paris, and New York City, three cities with thriving classical realism art movement communities.
+The Hudson River Fellowship has become a coveted prize awarded annually to the top 15 classically trained, aspiring landscape painters who are invited to convene for a three-week, collaborative fellowship in various stunning locations in the Northeastern United States.
+A large contingent of participants in the past has been selected from Florence, Paris, and New York City, three cities with thriving classical realism art movement communities.